ChenAvra/stanceProject/README.md

 The system will display the statistics of the algorithms and the dataset with the measures for each algorithm.

 ** You need to first fill the relevent tables using the DBManager by adding all the datasets (csv files) to the DB.
-One of the datasets is too large to add to GitHub, so you can download the dataset and add it yourself using the following link: https://drive.google.com/drive/folders/19A9iQpGb2PEOL9vyqW5otIYmzG2zAm3k?usp=sharing
+One of the datasets (FNC) is too large to add to GitHub, so you can download the dataset and add it yourself using the following link: https://drive.google.com/drive/folders/19A9iQpGb2PEOL9vyqW5otIYmzG2zAm3k?usp=sharing

 In addition, there is another section where you can enter a sentence,